ne-pearl/arrow-sea/deepnote/slides.md

 <!-- header: 'Review quiz' -->

-## Review questions
+# Review questions

-### Marginal prices
+## Marginal prices

 1. Identify products with near-zero marginal price?
 2. What is a (locational) marginal energy price (LMP)?
 3. Why might LMPs vary across a network?
 4. Why do LMPs vary over time?
+5. How are LMPs used to settle energy transactions?
+6. (How are they settled in New England?)
 5. Which operating costs are not captured by marginal pricing?
 6. How are these additional costs covered in practice?

+---

-### Optimal power flow
+## Optimal power flow

 1. What are the decision variables of the OPF problem?
-How are they used?
 2. What are the constraints?
-How do they associate with network elements?
 3. What is the objective function?
 4. What are the key assumptions in the linearized OPF model?
-5. Are we always able to solve the DC-OPF?
+5. Are we always able to solve the linearized OPF?
 6. Why not solve the AC-OPF instead?
-7. How does power flow relate to bus voltage angles?
 8. Why is it necessary to prescribe the voltage angle at one bus?

+---

+### Unit commitment

+Contrast the following elements of the UC and OPF problems:
+1. Decision variables
+2. Constraints
+3. Objective function
+3. Why do fixed costs difficult to reconcile with marginal prices?

-### Network economics
+## Network economics

 1. Do the LMP have economic significance at a bus with zero load?
 With zero generation capacity?
 2. How can load payments exceed generation payments if energy losses are neglected?

-### Unit commitment

-1. Which variable in the commitment problem do not appear in the pricing problem?
-2. Which constraints in the commitment problem do not appear in the pricing problem?
-3. Why are energy prices not determined from the commitment problem?
-4. Which of a generator's operating costs are not captured by the pricing problem?

-### Implementations

-1. Why are LMPs not universally adopted?

 ---